getdirty75/asymetrics/src/articles/introducing-mirtogi.md

 ![](/img/theasymetrics_mirtogi_6.jpg)

 *This is one of the doodles that I wanted to trash afterwards, dissatisfied with the result, but, in retrospect, I find it kinda interesting.
-This happens a lot with doodling: You might hate the result, while some months later, looking back, you think 'this is kinda cool', especially because it's not exactly 'my style' but a result of experimentation of the moment.*
+This happens a lot with doodling: You might hate the result, while some months later, looking back, you think 'this is kinda cool', especially because it's not exactly 'my style' but a result of experimentation of the moment.*\

-\
 <br>

 #### *Boombox*

 ![](/img/theasymetrics_mirtogi_7.jpg)

 *Cover art for the single ["La Reina Del Funk"](https://www.youtube.com/watch?v=r-1Dkmhronc).
 This version is without the lettering.
-As a bit of inside info, it was probably the first time I created something new, combining pre-existing pictures as base (references).
+It was probably the first time I created something new by combining pre-existing pictures as base (references).
 I usually draw from imagination, but I think there is a middle ground between freestyle and planning, which is best.*

 <br>